luka-waronig/HiveDesktop/README.md

 ## What Is Hive Desktop?

-Hive Desktop is a next-generation desktop application for orchestrating secure, role-based AI swarms from a single control deck.
+Hive Desktop is a next-generation desktop application for orchestrating secure, role-based AI agent swarms from a single control deck.

-It is designed for:
+Designed for:
 - researchers exploring multi-agent coordination
 - advanced builders prototyping autonomous workflows
 - teams preparing enterprise and institutional deployments

 ---

-## Why Hive Desktop?

 Hive Desktop combines:
 - mission-based agent orchestration
 - secure node identity and local workspace controls
 - structured vault workflows for repeatable mission runs
 - operator-grade UX for launching, monitoring, and reviewing swarm behavior
+- Hive workspace assistant agent (Hive Daemon)
 ---

 ## Public Repo Notice

 This repository is a **public product page only**.

-The full application source code is currently private while we finalize stability, packaging, and release workflows.
+The full application source code is private, but partial open-sourcing will be released as soon as determined completely safe while we finalize stability, packaging, and release workflows.

 ---

 ## Launch Status

-Hive Desktop is in active development and approaching first public release phases.
+Hive Desktop application is already in v1.0 alpha, but remains in development.

 Current focus:
-- installer hardening
+- installer hardening; MSWindows-optimization; MacOS/Linux clean installation
-- mission tooling UX
 - reliability and production-grade operator flows

 ---